 With the advent of baggage fees (except on Southwest Airlines), it can be confusing to travelers to know what carriers' policies are when it comes to checked and carry-on baggage.
 So allow us to separate fiction from fact when it comes to checking in luggage and toting your carry-on pieces.

-6. Your luggage will automatically get checked through if you are connecting.
 This isn't always true.
 If your incoming flight is late, there may be time for you -- but not your luggage -- to make the connection.
-Check your luggage tags to make sure all of your flight numbers are there, and go to the baggage passenger service office if your luggage doesn't arrive when you do.
+Check your luggage tags to make sure all of your flight numbers are there and go to the baggage passenger service office if your luggage doesn't arrive when you do.

-9. If you change airports in the same city your luggage will be transferred for you.
 Unfortunately, you'll need to tote it with you.
-London Heathrow and Gatwick are known for this as are other cities with multiple major airports like New York City, Chicago and Los Angeles.
+London Heathrow and Gatwick are known for this as are other cities with multiple major airports like New York City, Chicago, and Los Angeles.

 Lost Luggage Will Always Be Delivered to You When Found

 An airline will often deliver luggage if it was lost on a domestic flight, but not if it was an international flight.
 The luggage has to go through Customs, and Customs may need you to be on premises in case they need to ask you about its contents.
 Often it will be delivered to you without doing so, but be aware that you can be requested to come into the airport if they so require.